Pump Court

 General Crime

-Recent cases include:
+Notable cases include:

 Fraud and Financial Crime

-Alex contributed to numerous financial crime-related law reform projects as a lawyer at the Law Commission.
+Alex’s expertise in fraud and financial crime led to his appointment as junior counsel to the Independent Review of Disclosure and Fraud Offences.
+Prior to coming to the Bar, Alex contributed to numerous financial crime-related law reform projects as a lawyer at the Law Commission.
 He regularly writes case reports for the Criminal Law Review and Lloyd’s Law Reports: Financial Crime, with recent topics including fraud offences, corporate criminal liability, private prosecutions, confiscation, unexplained wealth orders, deferred prosecution agreements, and investigatory powers.
-He also provided legal research for the latest edition of Insider Dealing: Law and Practice (Oxford University Press, 2020).
+He also provided legal research and writing for Insider Dealing: Law and Practice, published by Oxford University Press.

 Confiscation